ceilfors/ceilfors.github.io/_drafts/leaddev-2018.md

 2. Can we THIN it - take a story and make it less?
 Can we build the 20% that delivers 80% value?
 3. Can we SPLIT it - to more than one story that provides customer value?

-# Growth of others, and yours
+# The growth of others, and yours

 > A gardener doesn't tell plants how to grow.
 > They create the best environment for plants to flourish,